apache/gravitino/docs/docker-image-details.md

 Changelog

-- apache/gravitino:0.6.0 (Switch to Apache official DockerHub repository)
+- apache/gravitino:0.6.0-incubating (Switch to Apache official DockerHub repository)
-  - Use latest Gravitino version 0.6.0 source code to build the image.
+  - Use the latest Gravitino version 0.6.0 source code to build the image.

 - datastrato/gravitino:0.5.1
   - Based on Gravitino 0.5.1, you can know more information from 0.5.1 release notes.